 Bi-Level Dimming (High/Low)

-No confusing software interface, no massive investment, no need to worry about your Wi-Fi or internet going down, no need to “update.”
-Brownlee's Bi-Level Dimming control maximizes energy savings and is simpler than ever by combining an occupancy sensor, a timer, customizable three-step dimming switches (1.
+No confusing software interface, no massive investment, no need to worry about your Wi-Fi or internet going down, no need to "update."
+Brownlee's Bi-Level Dimming control maximizes energy savings and is simpler than ever by combining an occupancy sensor, a timer, and customizable three-step dimming switches (1.
 On: 100%; 2.
 Dimmed: 50%, 30%, 20% or 10% output; 3.
-Off) and a photo sensor to detect the amount of ambient light surrounding the fixture.
+Off) to easily configure your desired settings during installation.

 While Bi-Level Dimming (or step-dimming) is most commonly used in industrial fixtures for commercial stairwells and parking garages, Brownlee Lighting is pioneering the effort to bring the technology to the decorative market to maximize energy savings in as many areas as possible.
 Contact your local utility for REBATE opportunities with this control.

 How It Works

 When the control senses movement, it raises the fixture’s light level to 100% output and remains at full brightness as long as it senses movement.
 When movement is no longer detected, its internal timer begins counting.
 If the set period of time expires, the fixture will dim down to your selected dimming level (50%, 30%, 20% or 10% light output).
 Then, depending on your selected timer settings, the fixture can either remain at this dimmed level for a continuous amount of time (perfect for 24-hour burn applications such as multifamily and hotel corridors), OR, turn completely off after a set period of inactivity (great for conference rooms, offices, clubhouses, restrooms, units, etc.).
 Regardless of the setting, once the fixture senses movement again, it will return to full output and the process begins again.